Foxy/foxy-node-subscription-alert/README.md

 There are comments within the file explaining each field that must be filled.

 In summary, you need to set up a refresToken, a clientSecret and a clientId.
-You can find your credentials in the Foxy.io admin page.
+You can find your credentials in the Foxy.io admin page:

+1. Go to https://foxy.io and log in.
+1. Under "ACCOUNT", click "integrations.
+1. Under "Current integrations", click "Get token"
+1. Provide a project name and a project description.
+These fields are useful for you to remember what are these tokens used for.
+1. Copy the resulting credentials and paste in somewhere safe.

+In `config.js` look for the fields with corresponding names.
+They sould be found in line 30.
+Add your credentials to the respective key.

 ### Configuring your email templates
 Sending alert emails can be as easy as creating a folder and some files.